mpv-player/mpv/DOCS/man/options.rst

     this can break on streams not encoded by x264, or if a stream encoded by a newer x264 version contains no version info.

+``--vd-apply-cropping``
+    Certain video codecs support cropping, meaning that only a sub-rectangle of the decoded frame is intended for display.
+This option controls how cropping is handled by libavcodec.
+Cropping during decoding has certain limitations with regards to alignment and hardware decoding.
+If this option is enabled, decoder will apply the crop.
+Disabled by default, VO will apply the crop in a more robust way.

 ``--swapchain-depth=<N>``
     Allow up to N in-flight frames.
 This essentially controls the frame latency.
 Increasing the swapchain depth can improve pipelining and prevent